chamaeleonidae/api/docs/js/profiles.md

 ## Clearing / disabling the Chameleon install :id=clear

-Use this function to de-identify the user and stop Chameleon from showing (or trying to show) any other experiences during
+Use this function to de-identify the user and stop Chameleon from operating on the page (including showing no more experiences).

 - When the user is logged out of a single page app that does not perform a full-page refresh
 - When your application enters a "mode" where automatic delivery of Chameleon experiences should no longer happen (i.e. in full-screen mode)